giapnguyen74/nextql/README.md

 * Traverse graph data or related objects.

 Different with GraphQL
-* No strong typed or schema
+* No strong typed or schema.
 * JSON based query
 * No root queries or mutations